SSWConsulting/SSW.People.Profiles/Michael-Smedley/Michael-Smedley.md

 He has worked with a broad range of organisations, from tech start-ups to multi-national companies, to help them build businesses that are profitable.

-Mike's project management expertise, as well as his experience implementing Scrumprocesses and migrating on-premises apps to azure cloud, means he is extremely versatile and will help drive your business to succeed.
+Mike's project management expertise, as well as his experience implementing Scrum processes and migrating on-premises apps to azure cloud, means he is extremely versatile and will help drive your business to succeed.

 Mike specialises in: